atharvachore/CodSoft/README.md

 - Python
 - File Handling (for saving tasks)

-2. Calculator
+2. Calculator:
    A basic calculator that can perform standard arithmetic operations like addition, subtraction, multiplication, and division.

 Features:
 - Supports basic operations: addition, subtraction, multiplication, and division.